This section will go over the functionality within the Place Order window of Tealstreet.

 - Last: This is the platform's current market price.

-- Market: Mark price refers to a global spot price index plus a decaying funding basis rate.
+- Mark: Mark price refers to a global spot price index plus a decaying funding basis rate.

 When you have an open position you will see three numbers on the top right.
 From left to right, you see the current position size, entry price and unrealized PnL.
 The numbers displayed are based on your currently selected viewing type (Exchange default, $, BTC) from the Open Positions window.